 If the name is very unusual and has already been used by someone else, particularly a well-known company, then it’s best just to avoid it.
 Naming your business Google, for example, is a bad idea, no matter what industry you’re in.

 But in some cases, it may be okay to use a business name that already exists.
 If it’s your own name, for example, you can use it in most cases.
 And if it’s a name already in use, but for a completely different type of business, then there’s some scope for duplication.
-“Lotus,” for example, is the name of a British car company, and also a US software company (now owned by IBM).
-There’s no chance of people confusing a spreadsheet with a sports car, so the two can coexist.
+“Lotus,” for example, is the name of a British car company, and it was also a popular US software company (now owned by HCL).
+There was no chance of people confusing a spreadsheet with a sports car, so the two could coexist.
 There’s also a Lotus Foods in California, and various other Lotus companies around the world.